1. Key Characteristics

 Farmers in Wales used the dogs to catch vermin and small predators, as well as to hunt rabbits, foxes, otters and badgers.
 Fox hunting was popular in the 1700s, and hunters bred Welsh Terriers to work in packs to flush out the foxes.

-Although the Welsh Terrier Club of America says the dogs initially came to the United States in 1885, the American Kennel Club (AKC) says a man named Prescott Lawrence imported the first Welsh Terriers (1 male and 1 female) in 1888.
+Although the Welsh Terrier Club of America says the dogs initially came to the United States in 1885, the American Kennel Club (AKC) says a man named Prescott Lawrence imported the first Welsh Terriers (one male and one female) in 1888.

-The AKC officially recognized the breed in 1888, and the Welsh Terrier Club of America was formed in 1900.
+The AKC officially recognized the breed in 1888, and the Welsh Terrier Club of America was formed 12 years later.

 3. How Friendly Are They?